 With neat cornrows on the top of the head, the hair extensions fall in a tidy style that makes your hair more manageable and easy to tie back.

 Switch up your style by creating a comb-over style with your Ghana braids.
 Braid your hair in a way that the cornrows from one side lie across the other side of your head.

 On a day that you decide not to wear your weave down, tie it back into a chic and sophisticated bun.

 Be creative with your Ghana inspired braided mohawk and apply a hair dye to make your hairstyle speak for you!

 27. Ghana Cornrow Braids With Comb Over

 Want to upgrade your basic look into a more elegant hairstyle?
-Create a braided combover by braiding your cornrows to one side.
+Create a comb over by braiding your cornrows to one side.